 Make sure your objectives are specific and tied to your company’s overall business goals.
 For example, if the company has a goal to increase annual recurring revenue by 30%, a good audit objective might be to identify and fix the top two bottlenecks in the sales funnel that are slowing down deals.

-Map Your Current Sales Process
+Map Your Entire Sales Process

 Next, you need a clear picture of how things actually work today.
 It’s time to write down every step of your sales journey, from how you find potential customers to your after-sale care.
 This isn’t about documenting the process you think you have; it’s about mapping the one your team is actually using day-to-day.
 Get your team involved to make sure you capture the reality on the ground.